What is Edge Computing and its Vital Role in the 5G Economy?

-Today’s 4G networks can support roughly 4,000 devices per square mile.
-Networks providing 5G connectivity will effectively double that, boasting capacity to support up to 3 million devices per square mile.
+Today's 4G networks can support roughly 4,000 devices per square mile.
+Networks providing 5G connectivity will dramatically increase that figure to roughly 3 million devices per square mile.
 To put that into perspective, New York City covers more than 300 square miles, which translates into nearly 1 billion devices needing connectivity in the Big Apple alone.

 It no longer makes sense for all the data collected from those devices to be processed in a national or regional data center.
 Edge computing exists to bring the data center closer to where it's needed, thus allowing for faster processing time.

 Consider one of the internet's biggest time-wasters — videos of cats — as an example, as stated by Jason Shepherd of Dell Technologies during the Linux Foundation's Embedded Linux Conference in Europe.

 "Cat videos explain the need for edge computing.
 If I post one of my videos online, and it starts to get hits, I have to cache it on more servers, way back in the cloud.
 If it goes viral, then I have to move that content as close to the subscribers that I can get it to.
 As a telco, or as Netflix or whatever, the closest I can get is at the cloud edge — at the bottom of my cell towers, these key points on the Internet.
 This is the concept of MEC, Multi-access Edge Computing — bringing content closer to subscribers.
 Well now, if I have billions of connected cat callers out there, I've completely flipped the paradigm, and instead of things trying to pull down, I've got all these devices trying to push up.
 That makes you have to push the compute even further down."